krakend/krakend-documentation/backends/flatmap.md

 {{< /note >}}

 ## Flatmap configuration
 Depending on the stage you want to do the manipulation, you will need an `extra_config` configuration inside your `endpoint` or `backend` section.
-For both cases, the namespace is `github.com/devopsfaith/krakend/proxy`.
+For both cases, the namespace is `proxy`.

 The component structure with three operations would be as follows:

         "extra_config": {
-            "github.com/devopsfaith/krakend/proxy": {
+            "proxy": {
                 "flatmap_filter": [
                     {
                         "type": "move",